chmike/clog/README.md

 ## Usage

-The command `testClog` generates various logging messages output to stdout.
-The first character of a line specifies the log level.
+The command `testClog` outputs various logging messages to stdout.
+The first character of a log line specifies the log level.

  - F : Fatal error message causing the program to stop.
  - E : Error message requiring human intervention to fix the problem.